tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Shopping cart plugins/BigCommerce.md

 <p></p>

 ## Support:
-For technical issues or queries regarding this extension, contact our support team at **tecnico.co@payu.com** or visit [our website](https://colombia.payu.com/contactanos/).
+For technical issues or queries regarding this extension, contact our support team at **tecnico.co@payu.com** or visit <a href="https://colombia.payu.com/en/contact-us//" target="_blank">our website</a>.
 When emailing, include extension details in the subject and a summary of the issue in the body.